 - the day of the prorogation of a session of the Houses of Parliament by Her Majesty (see note 1)

 - The Union Flag should be flown on this day even if Her Majesty does not perform the ceremony in person.
 Flags should only be flown in the greater London area.

 The Union Flag flown at half mast:

-- On the death/funeral of the Sovereign, another member of the Royal Family, the Prime Minister or other dignitary - as advised by the Department of Culture, Media and Sport.
+- the funeral of other members of the Royal Family, the Prime Minister or any other dignitaries as advised by the Department of Culture, Media and Sport

 The EU Flag

 The European Union Flag also flies in recognition of European Union Day on 9 May

 Additionally the leader of the council has discretion to fly flags as appropriate at other times (for example when the national football team is playing in the World Cup).